valakhosravi/Interview-Questions-Answers/Technical/Programming languages/JavaScript/Angular.md

 **Q: What is the difference between NgRx Store and NgRx Entity?**
 Answer: NgRx Store is a centralized store that provides a way to manage application state in a predictable and scalable way.
 It allows you to define actions and reducers that modify the state of the store in response to user interactions and other events.
 NgRx Entity is a library that provides a set of tools for managing collections of entities in the store.
 It allows you to define entity adapters that provide a consistent way to add, update, and delete entities, as well as selectors that make it easy to retrieve entities from the store based on specific criteria.

-Here are some advanced Angular practical interview questions and answers:

 1. How do you handle asynchronous data in Angular templates?
 To handle asynchronous data in Angular templates, you can use the `async` pipe.
 The `async` pipe subscribes to an Observable or Promise and updates the template when the data is available.
 For example, you can use the `async` pipe to display a list of items returned from an HTTP request: `<ul><li *ngFor="let item of items$ | async">{{ item }}</li></ul>`.